victorjhqampier/mee365/readme.rst

 We are a small software company named Arix Corporation
 ######################################################

-Our organization was founded by Victor Jcaxi, an its developers are colleage from college.
+Our organization was founded by Victor Jcaxi, and its developers are colleage from college.

 *******************